davidcurie/Computing-Essentials/docs/outline.md

         - Rebase any updates to your intial outline that you rewrote during your solution
     - Ex: Monte Carlo simulation

+7. Dashboard/ Jupyter Widgets
+    - Create interactive plot for your colleague

 ## More Info

 - Code and Data for the Social Sciences: A Practitioner's Guide - <https://web.stanford.edu/~gentzkow/research/CodeAndData.pdf>